nsqio/nsq/_posts/2013-01-01-building_client_libraries.md

 In terms of actually implementing all of this, we treat [pynsq][pynsq] and [go-nsq][go-nsq] as our reference codebases.
 The structure of [pynsq][pynsq] can be broken down into three core components:

  * `Message` - a high-level message object, which exposes stateful methods for responding to the `nsqd` producer (`FIN`, `REQ`, `TOUCH`, etc.) as well as metadata such as attempts and timestamp.

  * `Connection` - a high-level wrapper around a TCP connection to a specific `nsqd` producer, which has knowledge of in flight messages, its `RDY` state, negotiated features, and various timings.

- * `Reader` - the front-facing API a user interacts with, which handles discovery, creates connections (and subscribes), bootstraps and manages `RDY` state, parses raw incoming data, creates `Message` objects, and dispatches messages to handlers.
+ * `Consumer` - the front-facing API a user interacts with, which handles discovery, creates connections (and subscribes), bootstraps and manages `RDY` state, parses raw incoming data, creates `Message` objects, and dispatches messages to handlers.

+ * `Producer` - the front-facing API a user interacts with, which handles publishing.

 We're happy to help support anyone interested in building client libraries for NSQ.
 We're looking for contributors to continue to expand our language support as well as flesh out functionality in